visual-framework/vf-core/components/vf-pagination/README.md

 [Nielsen Norman make the following recommendations about pagination](https://www.nngroup.com/articles/item-list-view-all/):

-- **Do not use pagination** for linear content such as long page or article.
+- **Do not use pagination** for linear content such as a long page or article.
 - Pagination can be useful for long listings (such as `search results`, article archives, etc) that consist of more than 100 items.
 If your list consists of fewer items you may not need to add pagination.

 ## Install